MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 1. Go to [the Guides Getting started page](http://aka.ms/GetGuides), and then follow the instructions to create your user credentials for the preview.

-2. After signing up, if you want to add up to 24 additional users for your preview, follow the steps below for adding users.
+2. After signing up, if you want to add users for your preview, follow the steps below.

 ### Subscribe through the Microsoft 365 Admin Center.